-Yes, debt is as American as apple pie, but you’ve probably discovered it isn’t as sweet.
-So stick with us for the next few minutes, and we’ll show you how to pay off debt and stay out of debt.
+Yikes.
+Debt is as American as apple pie, but you know as well as we do that it doesn’t taste as sweet.
+If you stick with us, we’ll show you how to pay off debt and stay out of debt for good.

 What Is Debt?

-Anything owed to someone else is considered debt—that includes student loans and car loans.
-Ongoing bills like electricity, water and utilities are not considered debt.
+Anything owed to someone else is considered debt—yep, that even includes student loans and car loans.
+Ongoing bills, like electricity, water and utilities, aren’t considered debt.
 Those are just variable monthly expenses.
-The same goes for insurance, taxes, groceries and childcare costs.
+The same goes for things like insurance, taxes, groceries and childcare costs.

 Non-mortgage debt includes:

 - home equity loans